Kemen: Legend of The Void Walker

 "Gild...."
 Before Mathos could call out again a blade pierced through his chest.

-"No! father!
+"No!
+Father!
 FATHER!"

 "Look who failed to save his father again."

 Gildor woke up in a cold sweat, his nightmare still haunting him.
 It took a few minutes before he realized he was in an unfamiliar room.
-"You're inside the healing chambers of the royal castle."
+"You're inside the healing chambers of the royal palace."
 Gildor looked towards the door and saw Malic leaning against the wall.

 "How long was I out?"